Humans have a common goal in life: to achieve true happiness. The only thing that prevents you from achieving it is – you.

 7. Turn off the television

 For many people, watching TV is a hobby that robs them of a large part of the time.
 On average, people spend three to four hours per day in front of the television.
-Usually, we cannot think of anything – smarter.
+Usually, because we cannot think of doing anything smarter.

 When you turn off the television, you suddenly have more time and energy for other activities; reading, hanging out with a friend, family …